NoomMiner/Echoes-of-Time/deliverables/deliverable_1.md

 Must have / **Nice to have** / Don't Care

 ## Interview 2:
--Wil interviewed Mason on February 1st
+- Wil interviewed Mason on February 1st
--Mason is a student who loves to play a variety of games, from adventure and story focused to open world and sandbox (Minecraft)
+- Mason is a student who loves to play a variety of games, from adventure and story focused to open world and sandbox (Minecraft)
 ### Key insights:
 - Likes the concept of Echoes of Time, believes it has potential
 - Enjoys playing the part of a character in games and not fully act as themself